Midwinter (video game): Gameplay

 The game uses a timer system to simulate the simultaneous operation of the recruits.
-The player has two hours of game-time to play as each of his characters, and once that recruit's timer runs out, the player starts controlling the next one in line.
-Only after the player has spent the two hours with all of his characters does the game's clock move forward, and a new series of turns begins.
+The player has two hours of game-time to play as each recruit, and once that recruit's timer runs out, the player starts controlling the next one in line.
+Only after the player has spent the two hours playing each recruit does the game's clock move forward, and a new series of turns begins.

-Midwinter is covered in snow, and has some nigh-impassable mountainous regions as well as some flat rolling plains.
+Midwinter is covered in snow, and has some nearly impassable mountainous regions as well as some flat rolling plains.
 There are many different variables to take into account (characters' skills, terrain, etc.) when deciding how to move around.
 The entire island is rendered with shaded 3D polygons.

 Characters can move around in several ways.
 Skiing is always available provided the character isn't badly injured, but is the slowest method of travel.
 Characters can find or salvage snowmobiles which are substantially quicker and usually armed, but have trouble with rough terrain and are lost when wrecked.
 Cable cars provide fixed transport routes into mountainous regions, where hang gliders can be found allowing characters to fly limited distances.

 Each of the 32 recruits has a history of their own, which decides their allegiances and various skills.
 This history provides clues on whether or not the current player character will be able to recruit any other given recruit.
 For example, Stark can recruit Nurse Maddocks, as they are engaged; however, Stark cannot recruit Grazzini, as he is jealous of Stark's relationship with Maddocks.
 Some of the more useful recruits are only recruitable by a couple of other characters, and a successful strategy involves recruiting these people as swiftly as possible.
 For example, Prof Kristiansen (an excellent saboteur and the only character with the special ability to break through the enemy's radio jamming) can only be recruited by his grandson, Davy Hart, or Adams, Hart's girlfriend, who in turn, are only recruitable by a handful of other characters.
 Some characters are held prisoner by the enemy, and must be freed by destroying the building they're in with explosives.